apache/nuttx/configs/sam4e-ek/README.txt

     source [find board/atmel_sam4e_ek.cfg]

-  This have been reported to work under Linux, but I have not been successful using it under Windows OpenOCD 0.8.0 iwht libUSB.
+  This have been reported to work under Linux, but I have not been successful using it under Windows OpenOCD 0.8.0 with libUSB.
 I get

     Open On-Chip Debugger 0.8.0 (2014-04-28-08:42)
     ...